JaymesKat/ml-service-jenkins-ci-cd/README.md

 - Set up Kubernetes Cluster using Cloudformation.
 - Set up CI/CD Pipeline with Jenkins and enable multi-branch builds
 - Enable blue-green deployment of application to Kubernetes Cluster

-## Setup the Local Environment

-- Create a virtualenv and activate it
-- Run `make install` to install the necessary dependencies

 ## Setting up Jenkins Server